programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 In AI terminology, each individual pattern in the CNN is called a “neuron.”
 Simplistically, one neuron might be dedicated to recognizing the pixel patterns at the corner of a left eye, another to the bottom of an ear lobe, etc. When the computer evaluates a photo looking for a smiling human face, these individual neurons pass their evaluations and predictions to the next series of calculations (typically called the next “layer” within the CNN), which contain more neurons that take the previous layer's calculations into account and look for yet more patterns before passing the updated information on to the next layer, and so on.
 This kind of multi-faceted detection program is an example of “deep learning” because the algorithm continually refines its evaluation through multiple such layers.
 Through a refinement process commonly known as "backpropagation," the CNN compares its predictions with the correct answers, and adjusts the connections between the neurons accordingly, thereby improving the results.
 Like Haar Cascades, CNNs are capable of detecting objects anywhere in the image as it passes (or convolves) the detector over various stages of the image, hence the name.

-The particular deep learning library we'll use here is called [DeepFace](https://github.com/serengil/deepface), which comes with several pre-trained models that can be used to detect and classify various categories in images of human faces, like age, gender, emotion, and race.
-Given the current ethical state of AI in regards to race and gender, which we discussed above, we'll limit our experiment to DeepFace's emotion classifier.
+The particular deep learning library you'll use here is called [DeepFace](https://github.com/serengil/deepface), which comes with several pre-trained models that can be used to detect and classify various categories in images of human faces, like age, gender, emotion, and race.
+Given the current ethical state of AI in regards to race and gender, which we discussed above, we'll limit the experiment to DeepFace's emotion classifier.
 For our purposes, we'll say that a photo designated as a "happy" one contains a smile, while a photo with any other dominant emotion, or a photo lacking any dominant emotion, does not.
 We should note here that even emotion detection algorithms are not inherently objective, as the facial cues for human emotions are not themselves universal.

 ## Identifying Smiles
-In the code below, we'll create a series of counts for each year that tally the number of times our object detector classifies images as ones containing either smiles or non-smiles.
+In the code below, you'll create a series of counts for each year that tally the number of times the object detector classifies images as ones containing either smiles or non-smiles.
 It will then compare these counts against a count of total images, which will allow us to calculate a ratio of smiles to non-smiles for any given yearbook edition:

 ```
 %cd ..